 Some non-owner policies will also provide liability coverage for rental vehicles.
 Read the fine print on your non-owner policy if you intend to use it for rental cars, and make sure it actually covers you when you’re driving one.

-If you don’t rent cars often, it’s cheaper to use your complimentary credit card rental car insurance or purchase coverage through the car-rental agency.
+If you don’t rent cars often, it’s cheaper to use your complimentary credit card rental car insurance or purchase rental car insurance through the car-rental agency.

 If you don’t own a vehicle, you’re typically not legally required to have a non-owner car insurance policy.
 There are, however, some situations when it’s a good idea to apply for coverage.

-Also, if you rent cars frequently for travel or other reasons, a non-owner policy that offers liability coverage on rental vehicles can be a cost-effective option.
-That said, you might also want to get collision coverage through your credit card or the car-rental company.
+- You rent cars regularly: If you rent cars frequently for travel or other reasons, a non-owner policy that offers liability coverage on rental vehicles can be a cost-effective option.
+That said, you might also want to purchase rental car insurance through your credit card or the car-rental company.

 If you’re still not sure if your situation merits non-owners insurance, here are some situations where it’s clear that you don’t need it.

 Non-owner car insurance premiums are significantly lower than those for regular car insurance.
-In general, a non-owner car insurance policy will cost you roughly $200 to $300 a year on average, according to CarInsurance.com.
+A non-owner car insurance policy will cost you roughly $474 a year on average.

 With a traditional car insurance policy, a primary factor that determines how much you pay in premiums is the value of the car being insured.
-A $200,000 sports car costs a lot more to insure than an $18,000 minivan.
+For example, a $200,000 sports car costs a lot more to insure than an $18,000 minivan.

 Someone who has a clean driving record and excellent credit is going to get a lower rate than someone with a lot of citations, accidents, and less-than-perfect credit.
 Don’t take this personally – just clean up your credit and keep a clean driving record, and you’ll be able to get a lower rate over time.
 Where you live also determines how much your non-owner car insurance will cost.

-If you’re considering non-owners insurance, call and get quotes from GEICO, State Farm, Nationwide, The General, and Titan.
+Not all providers offer non-owner insurance.
+If you’re looking to purchase this policy, compare quotes from Geico, State Farm, Nationwide and The General.
 In addition to comparing rates, also look at the provided coverage to get the policy that will give you the most value.
 Then be sure to shop around every year or so to make sure you still have the best rate available.